penumbra-x/rquest/README.md

 If both `OpenSSL` and `BoringSSL` are used as dependencies simultaneously, even if the compilation succeeds, strange issues may still arise.

-If you prefer compiling for the `musl target`, it is recommended to use the [tikv-jemallocator](https://github.com/tikv/jemallocator) memory allocator; otherwise, multithreaded performance may be suboptimal.
+If you prefer compiling for the `musl` target, it is recommended to use the [tikv-jemallocator](https://github.com/tikv/jemallocator) memory allocator; otherwise, multithreaded performance may be suboptimal.
 Only available in version 0.6.0, details: https://github.com/tikv/jemallocator/pull/70

 ## Building